brevzin/cpp_proposals/2996_reflection/reflection.md

 In a SFINAE context, a failure to substitute the operand of a reflection operator construct causes that construct to not evaluate to constant.

+### Syntax discussion

+The original TS landed on `reflexpr(...)` as the syntax to reflect source constructs and P1240R0 adopted that syntax as well.
+As more examples were discussed, it became clear that that syntax was both (a) too "heavy" and (b) insufficiently distinct from a function call.
+SG7 eventually agreed upon the prefix `^` operator: The "upward arrow" interpretation of the caret matches the "lift" or "raise" verbs that are sometimes used to decribe the reflection operation in other contexts.

+The caret already has a meaning as a binary operator in C++ ("exclusive OR"), but that is clearly not conflicting with a prefix operator.
+In C++/CLI (a Microsoft C++ dialect) the caret is also used as a new kind of `$ptr-operator$` ([dcl.decl.general]{.sref}) to declare "handles".
+That is also not conflicting with the use of the caret as a unary operator because C++/CLI uses the usual prefix `*` operator to dereference handled.

+Apple also uses the caret in the syntax "blocks" and unfortunately we believe that does conflict with our proposed use of the caret.

+Since the syntax discussions in SG-7 landed on the use of the caret, new basic source characters have become available: `@`, `` ` ``, and `$`.
+Of those, `@` seems the most likely substitute for the caret, because `$` is used for splice-like operations in other languages and `` ` `` is suggestive of some kind of quoting (which may be useful in future metaprogramming syntax developments).

+Another option might be the use of the backslash (`\`).
+It currently has a meaning at the end of a line of source code, but we could still use it as a prefix operator with the constraint that the reflected operand has to start on the same source line.

 ## Splicers (`[:`...`:]`)

 A reflection can be "spliced" into source code using one of several _splicer_ forms: